Dirac mode localization in QCD near the crossover temperature: Numerical results

 We implemented the procedure outlined above in Sec.~\ref{sec:loc_modes} as follows.
 For each of our ensembles, we unfolded the spectrum by ranking the eigenvalues of all the available configurations and replacing them by their rank divided by the number of configurations in the ensemble.
 This makes the unfolded spectral density unity by construction, and the mean level spacing should also be unity in the large volume limit.
 To obtain the various quantities locally in the spectrum we divided the spectrum into small disjoint bins and averaged observables over modes in each bin as well as over gauge configurations in the ensemble.

 At the low end of the spectrum we observe a small deviation of the mean unfolded level spacing from unity.
 As can be seen in the lower panels of Fig.~\ref{fig:iulsd05}, this is a finite volume effect, due to the sparseness of the spectrum in that region.
-This did not affect the determination of the mobility edge: as shown in the upper panels of Fig.~\ref{fig:iulsd05}, we found consistent results for $I_{s_0}$ on our largest volumes in the whole available spectral range, indicating that finite-volume effects were under control.
+This did not affect the determination of the mobility edge: as shown in the upper panels of Fig.~\ref{fig:iulsd05}, we found consistent results for $\lambda_c$ on our largest volumes, indicating that finite-volume effects were under control.

 For each ensemble we estimated the position of the mobility edge as the solution of the equation

 This is obtained by performing a correlated linear fit of our numerical data for $I_{s_0}$ near the crossing point, using three points near the mobility edge.
 For each ensemble we performed six such correlated fits, using either two points below and one above or two points above and one below the putative mobility edge, and using three different bin sizes for the local spectral estimates.
 Following Ref.~\cite{Jay:2020jkz}, we then obtained our final estimate for $\lambda_c$ by a model average of the estimates $(\lambda_c)_i$ obtained with our six fits, weighting each fit with